 Overall, the Bulldogs accounted for nine interception and 43 pass breakups during Woodson's first season at Fresno State in 2014.

 Since 2005, Woodson has mentored a total of nine players who garnered all-conference recognition - five with the Charleston Southern Buccaneers and four at Millsaps College, where he coached from 2005-09.

 Woodson helped lead CSU to a 10-3 record in 2013 and a No. 22 final ranking in the FCS Coaches Poll.
 That marked the first time in school history the Buccaneers finished a season ranked in the final FCS Coaches Poll.

 The Bucs beat The Citadel, Appalachian State, and then-No. 3 Coastal Carolina during a 10-1 start that saw CSU climb as high as No. 12 in the national polls - the highest ranking in school history.
 Woodson's secondary allowed only 211.2 passing yards per game in 2013 and had 11 interceptions.

 At CSU, Woodson coached cornerback Charles James, who set a new school record with 12 career interceptions and earned three consecutive All-Big South first-team defense selections.
-James is now on the roster of the New York Giants after signing as a rookie free agent on May 10, 2013.
+James is now on the roster of the Houston Texans after signing as a rookie free agent with the New York Giants out of college on May 10, 2013.